ASSOCIATE OF PUBLIC HEALTH DEGREE

 What can you expect from a career in Public Health?

-The associate degree in public health provides the initial course work to prepare students for a career in public health.
+The associate of public health provides the initial course work to prepare students for a career in public health.
 Public health is an exciting area of practice which takes a population-based focus to health.
 Individuals in this field interpret community data to determine health needs and intervention priorities.

 Public health professionals contribute to a number of community health initiatives.
 In addition to needs assessment, they work with community leaders to plan, implement, and evaluate community health education interventions such as smoking cessation, chronic and infectious disease awareness campaigns, vaccination programs, and family planning and prenatal care initiatives.
 This program is ideal for those who like to work with the public, yet who also like to take the broader view of how to promote the health of communities and groups of citizens.